 As stated the outer area of large estuaries can be very similar to a normal sea fishing environment, meaning that the usual sea fish species can be caught here, such as cod, whiting, rays and so on.
 However, moving further upriver into the inner estuary will see the salinity of the water drop, meaning that many of the more common sea fish species will be much less numerous here.
 There is, however, four species which are commonly found in estuaries as they can live in water with low salinity levels and appear able to thrive in an estuary environment.
 These species are: bass, flounder, silver eels and mullet.

 Bass – Bass can often be found in estuaries, with smaller school bass preferring the sheltered conditions which the estuary offers.
+Many immature school bass will stay in the areas in and around estuaries for the early part of their lives, only moving away into deeper water when they are nearing fully grown size.
 However, larger bass can also be found in estuaries if a food sources is present, such as peeling crabs in the spring or large numbers of small fish such as sprats and sandeels in the summer.
 Bass fishing with either bottom fished bait or lures can be extremely effective in estuaries.

 Flounder – The humble flounder is able to adapt to extremely low levels of salinity and can be found so far up rivers in some parts of the country that they are living in an almost entirely freshwater environment fifty or sixty miles inland.
 This, combined with the fact that flounder are often found feeding in very shallow water (sometimes just inches deep) mean that flounder are a very common species in estuaries and the nearby beaches.